 When you over-water, your plant is susceptible to different diseases.
 This includes the horrible root rot we discussed earlier.

 But root rot isn’t the only horrible condition your plant can go through.
-The other conditions are only a little better when it comes to plant damage.
+The other conditions are only a little better regarding plant damage.

 The only exception is during winter.
-When the cold months hit, you can let all the soil before you water the Philodendron.
+When the cold months hit, let all the soil dry out before you water the Philodendron.

-If the temperature drops below 60F, it can slow the growth of your plant down.
-If it drops below 50F (10C), your plant will stop growing altogether.
+If the temperature drops below 60°F (16°C), it can slow the growth of your plant down.
+Your plant will stop growing if it drops below 50F (10°C).

 The Philodendron Burle Marx plant is a tropical plant that originates from Brazil.
 So, the room your plant resides needs to mimic that tropical climate.